macla7/shiftTrader/README.md

 - (user.bids.posts.nots ??)
 Someone bid on a post you've bid on, action -> view post
 - (user.groups.invites.nots) Someone has requested to join group you're in, action -> accept

+- actions on notifications

+-link the createNotificationBlueprintAsync to regular notifcationSlice, so that notifications state array is updated on the response.

+- Create some kind of text return from database(?, or backend at least) that dynmic makes notifcation description based off type and inputs.

 **Create DP functionality**

 **Create React Native App**